cai-hust/FIT3138/lectures/lecture-04.md

 - An ERP system such as SAP ERP treats a sale as a sequence of related
   functions:
-  - Including: taking orders, setting prices, checking products availability, checking the customer's credit line, arranging for deliveyr, billing the customer, and collecting payment.
+  - Including: taking orders, setting prices, checking products availability, checking the customer's credit line, arranging for delivery, billing the customer, and collecting payment.
   - In SAP ERP, all these transactions, or documents, are electronically linked.